Optum/dce/docs/howto.md

 1. Test the dce command by typing `dce`
     ```
     $ dce
     Disposable Cloud Environment (DCE)

     The DCE cli allows:

     - Admins to provision DCE to a master account and administer said account
     - Users to lease accounts and execute commands against them

     Usage:
     dce [command]

     Available Commands:
     accounts    Manage dce accounts
     auth        Login to dce
     help        Help about any command
     init        First time DCE cli setup.
-Creates config file at ~/.dce.yaml
+Creates config file at "$HOME/.dce/config.yaml" (by default) or at the location specifief by "--config"
     leases      Manage dce leases
     system      Deploy and configure the DCE system
+    usage       View lease budget information

     Flags:
-          --config string   config file (default is $HOME/.dce.yaml)
+        --config string   config file (default is "$HOME/.dce/config.yaml")
     -h, --help            help for dce

     Use "dce [command] --help" for more information about a command.
     ```

-1. Type `dce init` to generate a new config file at ~/.dce.yaml.
+1. Type `dce init` to generate a new configuration file.
 Leave everything blank for now.

 ### Configuring AWS Credentials

 The DCE CLI needs AWS IAM credentials any time it interacts with an AWS account.
 Below is a list of places where the DCE CLI will look for credentials, ordered by precedence.

-1. An API Token in the `api.token` field of the `.dce.yaml` config file.
+1. An API Token in the `api.token` field in the configuration file.
 You may obtain an API Token by:
     - Running the `dce auth` command
     - Base64 encoding the following JSON string.
 Note that `expireTime` is a Unix epoch timestamp and the string should not contain spaces or newline characters.